Aymaan-Ashhab-Ahmed/Access-Control-and-Sandboxing-for-VS-Code-Extensions/README.md

 ### 1.2 How are Extensions Launched
 In order to conserve system resources, VS Code lazily loads extensions as they are needed based on activation events specified by the extension [14].
 Upon the activation event, VS Code loads the extension as a package from the path specified in the extension’s package.json.
 If the extension is successfully loaded, the extension host trigger’s the activate function exported by the extension.
 Within this function, the extension then subscribes to all further events that it wishes to be notified about by registering callbacks with the extension host.
 In VS Code’s source code (release/1.35), the function that does the actual loading can be found in src/vs/workbench/api/node/extHostExtensionService.ts.

+### 1.3 Vulnerability
+#### 1.3.1 Python Extension
+On Oct.
+2, 2019, a code execution vulnerability in the VS Code Python extension was found by Filippo Cremonese [13].
+At the time of writing, it is the most popular extension on the marketplace with over 20M downloads [3].

+The extension would inspect the project folder and automatically select the Python environment (e.g. a virtualenv) without user consent.
+With this, for instance, one could run the calculator app on Apple’s OSX simply by adding the line os.exec("/Applications/Calculator.app") to the pylint sources in the environment.

+Moving on, attackers may simply forge a Python virtualenv that contains a compromised pylint and place it into the workspace.
+VS Code persists the path to this virtualenv in the .vscode/settings.json file and naively trusts it without any user interaction.
+Therefore, when VS Code opens a Python file, it automatically sources and uses that environment, and the malicious pylint will execute.
+This issue is still open and has not been resolved [12].